foocheung/sqs_v2/README.md

 **How it's calculated:**

-The RowCheck flag is assigned by SomaLogic's internal QC algorithms during `.adat` file generation.
-Flagged samples are extracted directly from the `RowCheck` column in the `.adat` file and displayed in Section 4.1.
+The `RowCheck` flag is assigned by SomaLogic's internal QC algorithms during `.adat` file generation.
+The app extracts flagged samples directly from the `RowCheck` column and displays them.

 ```r
 # Extract flagged samples from ADAT file